Changes to the benefit system

 Changes to Support for Mortgage Interest

-Support for Mortgage Interest (SMI) pays towards the interest on a mortgage or other eligible home improvements.
-SMI ended as a benefit from 6 April 2018 and has been replaced with a loan.
+Support for Mortgage Interest (SMI) pays towards the interest on a mortgage or other eligible home improvement loans.

 Housing benefit reductions and the ‘bedroom tax’